zhukangfeng/shadowsocks-py-mu/README.md

 Reminders for Windows User
 --------------------------
-1. install pyuv by `pip install pyuv`
+1. install `pyuv` library by `pip install pyuv`
 2. if git is not configured in your `%PATH%` environmental variable, you can create a file named `.nogit` to avoid using `git describe`

-if no exception thown the server will startup.
-By default logging is enabled.
+If no exceptions are thrown, the server will startup.
+By default, logging is enabled.
 You should be able to see this kind of thing in `shadowsocks.log`(default log file name)
 ```
 Jun 24 01:06:08 INFO -----------------------------------------